philpagel/PCE174-communication/readme.md

 This script implements the serial communication protocol used by the PCE-174 logging light meter.

 The PCE-174 appears to be identical to the Extech HD450 light meter but as I don't own the latter I have no way to test this.
+The user manual for the Extech version of the instrument is quite a bit better than the PCE version, so try and find it online...

-Currently, the script can send all control commands and request data from the instrument.
+Currently, the script can send control commands and request data from the instrument.
 However, parsing and decoding of the data received is still work in progress and considered non-functional.
 I also don't fully understand all commands, yet so they may have confusing names and/or descriptions.